groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer.options/spreadsheetoptions/_index.md

 Initializes a new instance of the  SpreadsheetOptions  class for rendering print areas only.

 **Returns:**
-[SpreadsheetOptions](../../com.groupdocs.viewer.options/spreadsheetoptions) - A new instance of  SpreadsheetOptions  for rendering print areas only.
+[SpreadsheetOptions](../../com.groupdocs.viewer.options/spreadsheetoptions) - a new instance of  SpreadsheetOptions  for rendering print areas only.
 The behavior is similar to printing in Excel, where the worksheet is rendered by page breaks.